LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The Album That Made the Rolling Stones the World’s Greatest Rock & Roll Band

-With a new Stones LP on the way (after a 13 year hiatus), let's take a look at the Rolling Stones’ 7th or 9th studio album (depending on whether you live in the UK or US).
-While it seems to have performed like most of their previous albums – all of which charted in the top 5 on either country’s album charts, when you drill down into the actual musical content of those records, it becomes clear that “Beggar’s Banquet” was a turning point in the Stones’ career.
+Let's take a look at the Rolling Stones’ 7th or 9th studio album (depending on whether you live in the UK or US).
+While it seems to have performed like most of their previous albums – all of which charted in the top 5 on either country’s album charts - when you drill down into the actual musical content of those records, it becomes clear that “Beggar’s Banquet” was a turning point in the Stones’ career.

 The band’s previous two LPs (“Between the Buttons” and “Their Satanic Majesties Request”) had seen the band attempt to follow the Beatles’ forays in psychedelia with decidedly uneven results, with both of those albums hitting the budget bins before the decade was over.